acumos/acumos-python-client/docs/tutorial/index.rst

     opts = Options(license="Apache 2.0",      # "./path/to/license_file" also works
-                   create_microservice=True,  # Build the microservice just after the on-boarding deploy=True,               # Deploy the microservice based on an external Jenkins server
+                   create_microservice=True,  # Build the microservice just after the on-boarding deploy=True)               # Deploy the microservice based on an external Jenkins server

     session.push(model, 'my-model', options=opts)

 Keras and TensorFlow
 ====================

 Check out the Keras and TensorFlow examples in the ``examples/`` directory of the `Acumos Python client repository <https://gerrit.acumos.org/r/gitweb?p=acumos-python-client.git;a=summary>`__.